charlessolar/Aggregates.NET/README.md

 Current features include -

-- Aggregate Roots
-- Entities
+- Entities (Aggregates)
 - Children entities of entities (infinite parenthood)
-- Value Objects
 - Snapshotting
-- Computed and query pattern
+- Query pattern
 - Unit of Work and Repository pattern
 - Automatic saving and publishing of domain events
 - Out of band events (events saved or published which do not affect business logic of entity)